TrueNASTrueNAS Nightly Development Documentation

 Managing Sessions

-To monitor and manage all active sessions, go to System Settings > Advanced and locate the Access widget.
+To monitor and manage all active sessions, go to System > Advanced Settings and locate the Access widget.

 Next Steps

-With access to the TrueNAS SCALE web interface and all the management options, you can begin configuring your system!
+With access to the TrueNAS web interface and all the management options, you can begin configuring your system!